 With much excitement, let your toddler throw back the sheet and look around for the culprit.
 Repeat a few times, before letting your fingers crawl under the covers for one. last. tickle.

 Tickling is more than just a fun activity to play.
 It’s part of a deeper agenda.
-Someday, when tickle time is long gone, my children are going to face a difficult question: Should I tell mom about this?
-Do I share this?
+Someday, when these tickle games are long gone, each of my children will come to their teenage crossroads and make a choice:

 We ♥ honesty!
 This post contains affiliate links that provide extra money for our mutual coffee

 habits addictions.
 Click here to learn more.